chausner/PriTools/Package Resource Index File Format.md

 0      | byte      | candidate type, zero or one

 Depending on the candidate type, the resource data is either stored in the embedded data block at the end of this section, or in a Data Item Section in the same or external PRI file.

+The embedded data block begins immediately after the candidate metadata and is exactly as long as specified by the "length of embedded data block" field in the section header.
+Offsets recorded in candidates of type 0 are relative to the start of this block.
+Even when all candidates point to external data items, the parser must still skip over (and optionally validate) the entire block length before it reaches the table extension block.

 If the candidate type is zero, the data that follows for the candidate is: